Treating Mental Health Conditions

 How to request prior authorization for mental health services

-Claims insured by L&I (State Fund) Submit Preauthorization form (F242-397-000) (downloadable)
+Claims insured by L&I (State Fund) Contact the claim manager or submit the downloadable Preauthorization form (F242-397-000).

 Self-insured Claims Contact the self-insured employer or their third party representative.